roskakori/pygount/docs/usage.rst

 .. option:: --generated

-So for example to specify that generated code can also contain the German word "generiert" in a case insensivie way use ``--generated="[regex][...](?i).*generiert"``.
+So for example to specify that generated code can also contain the German word "generiert" in a case insensitive way use ``--generated="[regex][...](?i).*generiert"``.